devmanlabs/dao_contract/README.md

 npm run init:staking:kovan
 ```

-## Contributing to PrimeDAO
-If you wish to contribute to PrimeDAO, check out our [Contributor Onboarding documentation](https://docs.primedao.io/primedao/call-for-contributors).

 ## License
 ```
-Copyright 2020 Prime Foundation

 Licensed under the GNU General Public License v3.0.
 You may obtain a copy of this license at: